openstack-archive/networking-ansible/README.rst

 Overview
 --------
-Networking-Ansible is a Neutron ML2 driver that abstracts the interaction with switch hardware to Ansible Networking.
-This driver may not be tested with all the modules included with Ansible Networking.
-In theory it should work with any switch that has compatible modules included with Ansible Networking.
+Networking-Ansible is a Neutron ML2 driver that abstracts the management and interaction with switching hardware to Ansible Networking.
+This driver is not tested with all the modules included with Ansible Networking.
+In theory it should work with any switch that has compatible modules included with Ansible Networking if the provider tasks are added to the Ansible openstack-ml2 role included with this driver.
+See the contributor documentation for more information about adding support for an Ansible Networking driver to the openstack-ml2 Ansible role.

 * Free software: Apache license
 * Documentation: https://networking-ansible.readthedocs.io/en/latest/